CBG Fights Huntington’s Disease Onset and Symptoms

 As mentioned, the study, published in 2010, provides strong evidence to support the theory that those with Huntington’s disease have a reduced level of CB1 receptors.
 Triggering these receptors appears to slow down the appearance of symptoms and help those already suffering with symptom management.

 A 2015 study published in Neurotherapeutics, examined the neuroprotective benefits of the cannabinoid, cannabigerol (CBG), on the rodent model.
 The results were impressive, with CBG showing strong anti-inflammatory properties by reducing pro-inflammatory markers and reactive neuro-inflammation.
 CBG was also able to protect neurons and improve damaged motor function.
 This was particularly interesting because CBG has a low affinity for CB1 receptors.
-It is believed, however, that the presence of other cannabinoids in whole plant medicine will participate in signaling these receptors.
+Other cannabinoids present in whole plant medicine may participate in signaling CB1 receptors.

 Interestingly, CBG was also able to correct the expression of at least seven genes associated with HD.
 The result of this was a significant reduction in concentration of huntingtin proteins, which are responsible for brain destruction in HD patients.
 In doing so, cannabis was able to delay the onset of symptoms as well as restore some functioning for those advancing through the stages of HD.